 To apply for Phase I of the 3 + 4 Accelerated Program in Primary Care, fill in the Application Form.
 If you have any questions, you may contact:

-If you meet the minimum requirements of the program and show a strong interest in osteopathic medicine, as evidenced by your letter, an interview will be arranged at Penn State Behrend.
-Admission to Phase I is granted on a competitive basis and there are a limited number of openings, it is recommended that you apply as early as possible.
+Since admission to the program is granted on a competitive basis and there are a limited number of openings, it is recommended that you apply as early as possible.
 Admission to Phase I grants the successful applicant conditional acceptance into Phase II.
 Acceptance into Phase II is based on the conditions outlined herein and is administered by LECOM.

 Phase II - LECOM